rubys/bootstrap/bylaws.md

 ### Section 1.4 - Purpose

-(a)       The nature of the business or purposes to be conducted or promoted by the JS Foundation is to engage in any lawful act or activity for which corporations that are organized not for profit may be organized under the General Corporation Law of Delaware.
-The primary purpose of the JS Foundation (collectively, “the Purpose”) is to: (i) drive widespread adoption and continued development of key JavaScript solutions and related technologies; (ii) facilitate collaboration within the JavaScript development community; (iii) create a center of gravity for open source projects throughout the end-to-end JavaScript ecosystem guiding them toward open governance and diverse collaborator bases; (iv) host the infrastructure to support hosted open source projects (the “Projects”); (v) enable, through advancement of the JS Foundation’s projects and strategic partnerships, an open and accessible web; and (vi) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set forth above.
+(a)       The nature of the business or purposes to be conducted or promoted by the $FOUNDATION is to engage in any lawful act or activity for which corporations that are organized not for profit may be organized under the General Corporation Law of Delaware.
+The primary purpose of the $FOUNDATION (collectively, "the Purpose") is to: (i) drive widespread adoption and continued development of key JavaScript solutions and related technologies; (ii) facilitate collaboration within the JavaScript development community; (iii) create a center of gravity for open source projects throughout the end-to-end JavaScript ecosystem guiding them toward open governance and diverse collaborator bases; (iv) host the infrastructure to support hosted open source projects (the "Projects"); (v) enable, through advancement of the $FOUNDATION's projects and strategic partnerships, an open and accessible web; and (vi) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set forth above.

-(b)       The JS Foundation will promote the Projects.
+(b)       The $FOUNDATION will promote the Projects.
 Subject to Section 13.3, Members are expected to support the design, development, or application of hardware or software products that will implement one or more Projects.
-In furtherance of these efforts, the JS Foundation shall seek to solicit the participation of all interested parties on a fair, equitable and open basis in the Projects.
+In furtherance of these efforts, the $FOUNDATION shall seek to solicit the participation of all interested parties on a fair, equitable and open basis in the Projects.
-(c)       In support of such purpose, the JS Foundation may engage in some or all of the following
+(c)       In support of such purpose, the $FOUNDATION may engage in some or all of the following
-activities: (i) drive the development of, disseminate, support and maintain the Projects; (ii) create and own distinctive trademarks, service marks and/or certification marks; (iii) administer or subcontract a branding program; (iv) create various printed and/or electronic materials for distribution to members and non- members; (v) maintain its own website; (vi) coordinate the promotion of the Projects among members and non-members, as well as create basic marketing promotional collateral (e.g., both web pages as well as tangible materials); and (vii) undertake those other activities as the Board may from time to time approve consistent with and in furtherance of the JS Foundation’s purpose.
+activities: (i) drive the development of, disseminate, support and maintain the Projects; (ii) create and own distinctive trademarks, service marks and/or certification marks; (iii) administer or subcontract a branding program; (iv) create various printed and/or electronic materials for distribution to members and non- members; (v) maintain its own website; (vi) coordinate the promotion of the Projects among members and non-members, as well as create basic marketing promotional collateral (e.g., both web pages as well as tangible materials); and (vii) undertake those other activities as the Board may from time to time approve consistent with and in furtherance of the $FOUNDATION's purpose.

 ### Section 1.5 - Nonprofit Status

-(a)      The JS Foundation is organized and shall be operated as a non-stock, not for profit membership corporation organized under the General Corporation Law of the State of Delaware.
+(a)      The $FOUNDATION is organized and shall be operated as a non-stock, not for profit membership corporation organized under the General Corporation Law of the State of Delaware.

-(b)       The JS Foundation has sought and received exemption from Federal taxation pursuant to Section 501(a) of the Internal Revenue Code of 1986, as amended (hereinafter, the “Code”).
-Until such time, if ever, as such exemption is denied or lost, the JS Foundation shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(a) of the Code as an organization described in Section 501(c) of the Code.
+(b)       The $FOUNDATION has sought and received exemption from Federal taxation pursuant to Section 501(a) of the Internal Revenue Code of 1986, as amended (hereinafter, the "Code").
+Until such time, if ever, as such exemption is denied or lost, the $FOUNDATION shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(a) of the Code as an organization described in Section 501(c) of the Code.
 All references to the Code contained herein are deemed to include corresponding